How to File for Disability Benefits in New Jersey

 How to File a Disability Benefits Claim in New Jersey

-To begin the process of applying for disability in New Jersey, you have three options:
+To begin the process of applying for disability in New Jersey, you have the following three options:

 - Apply online by visiting the SSA’s secure website;